WUNDERY/wundery-designer/README.md

 ## Required files

 Only one file is required: the design master.
-You may choose an arbitray name, e.g. `master.html` or `index.html` but make sure to set it as master file in the WUNDERY designer.
+You may choose an arbitray name, e.g. `master.html` or `index.html` but make sure to set it as master file in the branchbob designer.

 ## Design configuration